LordRaydenMK/ehbtsl/deck/README.md

 // Right(value=myToken)
 ```

-Note: this is syntax sugar for the core from the previous slide <br/> bind() is only accessible in the either block <br/> each bind() will continue in case of Right - otherwise short circuit
+Note: this is syntax sugar for the code from the previous slide <br/> bind() is only accessible in the either block <br/> each bind() will continue in case of Right - otherwise short circuit

 >--